 As we sorted and composed we talked.
 We shared about our lives, our loves, our kids, our partners, our traumas and daily struggles.
 We don’t know each other super well.
 This group is less than a year old.
 But there was a deep well of trust in the room and the conversation flowed as we used our hands to move the materials intuitively.

 After what could have been hours but was probably about 30 minutes we slowed down and Olivia suggested we share.
 We marveled at how differently each of us had used the same materials.
 Olivia observed that this project was a snapshot of “each of us, at this moment in time.”
 We glued nothing down.
 We had no mission, no goal, just the pleasure of each other’s company, of touching shape and color, and of thinking through materials.

-I had recently listened to a webinar called “Transforming Teaching and Learning about American Indians” and a quote from that bubbled up: “Self expression cues belonging.”
+I had recently listened to a webinar called “Transforming Teaching and Learning about American Indians” from the National Museum of the American Indian at the Smithsonian.
+I highly recommend their site Native Knowledge 360.
+A quote from that bubbled up: “Self expression cues belonging.”
 As we unpacked each of our compositions I felt seen, understood, and connected to these two women in ways that transcended verbal language.
 My hands had spoken through the materials and now I was just translating.
 And this sharing created a sense of deep belonging in the room.

 My composition was all about movement: circling but not quite landing, up in the air, so light that I feel sometimes like I will just blow away.
 I travel all the time now and waking up in the dark not knowing where I am happens a lot.
 It’s not good or bad, just what is, right now.
 It was amazing how I had created this commentary without even trying.
 My creativity flowed easily because I felt safe.